-Class Meeting Time: Lectures take place on Tuesdays between 11 am and 2 pm, in Room SW316 (there will be a few additional one-hour tutorials held after lecture, in the same classroom, from 1 pm - 2 pm, days TBD).
+Class Meeting Time: Online - Synchronous.
+Lectures take place via Zoom on Tuesdays between 11 am and 2 pm EST (there will be a few additional one-hour tutorials held after lecture, from 1 pm - 2 pm, via a separate Zoom link, days TBD).